akkenoth/eel/README.md

 # EEL
 Modern OpenGL (3+) sample program.

+It displays a (very simplified) 3D eel (with 2 materials, normal mapping and togglable animation) in a skybox with 2 sources of light.
+There is also a test-sphere present 'behind' the camera (assuming default camera orientation).
-For now it displays a rotating sphere with 2 materials and a normal map applied, 2 sources of light (white - 'sun' and red - red sphere) and a skybox.
+In the scene there are 2 sources of light (white - 'sun' and red - red sphere).
-Finally it should display a (very simplified) 3D eel.

 ## Main features
 * Working in OpenGL 3.3 Core profile